 Keep in mind that labor and “soft” costs take up about 50% of a solar installation price tag.
 Larger solar companies typically spend more on “soft” items, such as major advertising campaigns and other marketing costs, with their customers footing the bills.

 Also, the installer you choose must be completely familiar with all of your local, state, and federal incentives, as well as local permitting and other utility-related rules and regulations.
 Choose carefully between local and out-of-town solar installers, since local experience, ongoing support, and the honoring of warranties offered can be crucial in both the near term and the future.

 Every rooftop solar installation is unique, but no matter how you get it done, going solar is a rewarding decision.
 Harvesting clean, free solar energy to power your home brings a huge sense of satisfaction, knowing that you are part of the renewable energy revolution and doing your part to help protect the environment.

-Image by David Crummey, Flickr of Tuscon, AZ homes with rooftop solar (CC BY 2.0)
+Image by David Crummey, via Flickr, of Tuscon homes with rooftop solar (CC BY 2.0).